 ‘Still gunning for my Council position?’

 ‘Nah, only the good fight, Cade.
 I have a guaranteed position on the Senate with your arrest.
-I’m happy with that.’
+Couldn’t be happier at the moment.’

 The prisoner stood at his cell door.
 ‘You okay over there, princess?’

 ‘Keep your distance or I’ll move you to the slot.’

 ‘But she likes it rough, Taz.’
 He raised his eyebrows, taunting him.
 He pitched his voice higher and extended his bound wrists.
 ‘Do I get my cuffs off now?’
 He batted his eyelids and blew him a kiss.

 Julianna laughed despite the pain.
 The officers lingering around her cell door followed Taris to the end of the building where he counted the manual override keys before scanning himself out.